Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Experimental Analysis

-\textbf{Real Data: IMDB-50K Dataset.} We evaluate LATS, LAGEX, and the baselines on IMDB 50K dataset~\citep{maas-etal-2011-learning}.
+\textbf{Real Data: IMDB-50K Dataset} We evaluate LATS, LAGEX, and the baselines on IMDB 50K dataset~\citep{maas-etal-2011-learning}.
 For ease of comparison, we use the same bandit environment as in~\citep{carlsson2024pure}.
 We use 12 movies.
 We search for the optimal policy which allocates weight at most $0.3$ to action movies and at least $0.3$ to family and drama movies.
-The true optimal policy is $[0.3,0.3,0,0,0.4,0,0,0,0,0,0,0]$.
-We assume $\delta = 0.1$.
-We compare the same set of algorithms as Setup 1.

 \textbf{Observation: LAGEX has better sample complexity.} From Figure \ref{fig:stopping_times_imdb}, we observe that LAGEX performs better than other algorithms in the unknown constraints setting.
 LATS also performs well on the IMDB environment but notably we cannot distinguish its performance from that of the Uniform explorer.